GerritCodeReview/gerrit/Documentation/dev-readme.txt

 started on that site.
 When the test has finished the Gerrit daemon is shutdown.

-For instructions on running the integration tests with Buck, please refer to: link:dev-buck.html#tests[Running integration tests with Buck].
+For instructions on running the integration tests with Bazel, please refer to: link:dev-bazel.html#tests[Running Unit Tests].

 === Running the Daemon